Admissibility and rectification of colored symmetric operads: Strong admissibility of operads

+Strong admissibility does not seem to have been studied before as an independent notion.
+See Mandell \cite[Lemma~13.6]{Mandell:Einfty}, Shipley \cite[Proposition~4.1]{Shipley:Convenient}, and Harper and Hess \cite[Theorem~5.18]{HarperHess:Homotopy} for strong admissibility statements for operads in chain complexes, simplicial symmetric spectra, and arbitrary monoidal model categories, though.

 The following preparatory lemma captures the preservation of cofibrant objects under various forgetful functors.
-We don't claim originality for this lemma, for example Part~\refit{Env.preserves.cofibrations} is similar to \cite[Proposition~2.3]{BergerMoerdijk:Derived}.
+We do not claim originality for this lemma, for example, Part~\refit{Env.preserves.cofibrations} is similar to \cite[Proposition~2.3]{BergerMoerdijk:Derived}.